Save the Cable Bay Forest and Ecosystems

 The lands on the west side are owned by Nanaimo Forest Products Limited (NFPL) and they have proposed industrial lots as close as 50 m from the trail!
 The lands on the east side of the trail are privately owned and another major development has been proposed (34 lots and expanded roads).

-The forest 🌲🌿 surrounding this area is full of wildlife🦌🦉🦅🐸🐿.
-Garry Oak meadows are throughout and are home to rare and endangered plants 🌰🌼🌺.
+The forest surrounding this area is full of wildlife.
+Garry Oak meadows are throughout and are home to rare and endangered plants.
+Garry oak ecosystems are among the most endangered ecosystems in Canada with only three percent remaining in a natural state.
 Their beauty comes to life every spring.

 We need to protect these ecosystems and make this entire area a park for all to enjoy.
 The City of Nanaimo is listening to concerned trail users and the 21,000 people who have signed a Petition requesting this area become a park.